binxio/cfn-postgresql-user-provider/README.md

-# cfn-database-user-provider
+# cfn-dbuser-provider
-A CloudFormation custom resource provider for creating database schemas
+A CloudFormation custom resource provider for creating user and databases.

-One of the second biggest problem I encounter in creating immutable infrastructures, is creating database schemas.
+The second biggest problem I encounter in creating immutable infrastructures, is creating database schemas.
 Database schemas and users are an essential part in bootstrapping an application landscape.
+Our [CloudFormation Secret Resource](https://github.com/binxio/cfn-custom-secret-provider), removed the problem of distributing secrets.

 Although CloudFormation is very good in creating database servers, the mundane task of creating database schemas and users is left to nifty scripting, after the environment has been deployed leaving us with the problem of distributing credentials to the applications.
 As we automated all the things, this is not a good thing.

-Our [CloudFormation Secret Resource](https://github.com/binxio/cfn-custom-secret-provider), removed the problem of distributing secrets.
 With this Custom CloudFormation Resource we put an end to that.
 Database schemas are defined as CloudFormation resources, just like their database servers.

 ## How does it work?
 It is quite easy: you specify a CloudFormation resource of the [Custom::PostgresDBUser](docs/Custom%3A%3APostgrsDBUser.md), as follows: